ULStats/MA4128Assessment-2018/R Quantmod-ShaneMcInerney.md

 **Q**

 The most common practise of quantmod can broken inton one of two things.
 One is to retrieve the data and once the data is retrieved you can begin to analyse the data and finally visualise the data through charts.
-To get data from quantmod you use "getsSymbol()".
+To get data from quantmod you use _getsSymbol()_.
 For example to retrieve apple data you would use _getSymbol("AAPL")_ using Apple's trading name.
 Multiple symblos can be acquired my inserting a semicolon after each data, e.g, _getSymbol("AAPL;MSFT")_.
 That would produce the data for apple and microsoft.
 As a default it uses yahoo to retrieve data but you can direct it the local or other sources if needed.

 For specific dates you can input parameters such as to and from dates.
 For example, _getSymbol("AAPL", from"2015-01-01", to"2017-29-05")_ would pull up data from the first of january 2015 to the 29th of may 2017.
 The dates are in american form.